 - a.
 Each applicant is required to submit two budgets: 1) the Agency Overall Operating Budget and 2) the Project Budget. - b.
 An agency applying on its behalf should submit its Agency Overall Operating Budget along with the proposed grant Project Budget. - c.
 Corresponding paperwork (i.e., 501c3 etc.) should reflect the applying agency. - 2.
-Question: Is a list of participants from the first call available to the public?
+Question: When will the QOL grant application go up live on EGrAMS?